SUBARACHNOID HEMORRHAGE

 Therapy results

-- the effectiveness of aneurysm treatment is measured by rebleeding rate and clinical outcome
+- effectiveness of aneurysm treatment is measured by rebleeding rate and clinical outcome

 - ISAT (The International Subarachnoid Aneurysm Trial) was a prospective randomized trial comparing endovascular treatment with surgical clipping

-- only patients suitable for both treatments were enrolled in the study in centers performing both treatments (n=2143)
+- only patients eligible for both treatments were enrolled at centers performing both treatments (n=2143)

 - the primary endpoint was the prevention of disability (mRS 3-5), and death from SAH within one year after treatment